 You operate the disc player with the same controls used for the radio.
-To select the disc player, press the CD button.
+To select the disc player, press the CD/TAPE or the CD/AUX button.
 You will see "CD" in the display.
 The number of the track playing is shown in the display.
 The system will continuously play a disc until you change modes.